harshsparmar/Emotion-based-music-recommendation/README.md

 # Emotion Based Music Recommendation

 ## Project Description
 The Emotion Based Music Recommendation project aims to provide a personalized music experience by detecting the user's emotions through a live video feed and recommending songs that match the detected emotion.
-The application leverages computer vision, machine learning, and Spotify's music library to deliver a seamless and engaging experience.
+The application leverages computer vision, machine learning to deliver a seamless and engaging experience.

 ## Table of Contents
 1. [Architecture](#architecture)